 How do you download the TransLoc app?

-Passengers are able to download the TransLoc app for free by visiting the Apple or Google Play app stores.
+Passengers are able to download the TransLoc app for free by clicking here or by visiting the Apple or Google Play app stores.

 How much does a Link On-Demand ride cost?

 The cost of a ride is only $6.00 per one-way trip of $3.00 for reduced-fare eligible persons (students, seniors, persons with disabilities and veterans or active military).
 This fare is consistent with BATA's current same-day Link reservation rate.
 Payment options include cash, pre-paid ticket or with credit/debit cards through the mobile app.

 How do you pay for a Link On-demand ride?

 Payment options include cash, pre-paid ticket or with credit/debit cards through the mobile app.